JoshWarn/Multi-Label-Shapes-Toy-Dataset-Generator/README.md

 - Dataset difficulty can be easily adjusted using generation parameters.

 Generation options include:
-- number of samples to generate
+- Number of samples
-- x_resolution, y_resolution, channels
+- X_res, R_res, Channels
-- size of shapes (random between bounds or hard-set)
+- Number of labels
-- frequency of shapes in image (random between bounds or hard-set)
+- Shape Sizes (random between bounds or hard-set)
-- number of labels
+- Frequency of shapes in image (random between bounds or hard-set)
-- frequency of images to have a label
+- Frequency of images to have a label (linear space between bounds or hard-set)

 Additional options:
 - Exporting the dataset into an image-folder